mrgigabyte/hapi-boilerplate/README.md

 Libraries which might be considered for future work:

-1. bcrypt
-2. boom
+1. boom
-4. jsonwebtoken
-5. node-schedule
+2. node-schedule
-6. handlebars
+3. handlebars
-8. chai/mocha
+4. chai/mocha
-9. stream to promise

 Done: